 Rapid eye movement (REM) sleep was first identified by its most obvious behavior: rapid eye movements during sleep.
 In most adult mammals, the electroencephalogram (EEG) of the neocortex is low in voltage during REM sleep.
 The hip- pocampus has regular high-voltage theta waves throughout REM sleep.

 The key brain structure for generating REM sleep is the brainstem, particularly the pons and adjacent portions of the midbrain.
-These areas and the hypothalamus contain cells that are maximally active in REM sleep, called REM-on cells, and cells that are minimally active in REM sleep, called REM-off cells.
-Subgroups of REM-on cells use the transmitter gammaaminobutyric acid (GABA), acetylcholine, glutamate, or glycine.
-Subgroups of REM-off cells use the transmitter norepinephrine, epinephrine, serotonin, histamine, or GABA.
-Lesions of several regions in the pons and medulla can cause REM sleep to occur without the normal loss of muscle tone.
-Stimulation of portions of the REM sleep-controlling area of the pons can produce a loss of muscle tone in antigravity and respiratory musculature, even without eliciting all aspects of REM sleep.
-Most cases of human narcolepsy are caused by a loss of hypocretin (orexin) neurons.
+These areas and the hypothalamus contain cells that are maximally active in REM sleep, called REM-on cells, and cells that are minimally active in REM sleep, called REM- off cells.
+Subgroups of REM-on cells use the transmitters gamma-aminobutyric acid (GABA), acetylcholine, glutamate, or glycine.
+Subgroups of REM-off cells use the transmitters norepinephrine, epinephrine, serotonin, and histamine.
+It is likely that interactions between REM-on and REM-off cells control the key phenomena of REM sleep.